-I am an empty nester who enjoys the Brevard area with my husband who teaches at Brevard College.
-My favorites are waterfall exploring, hiking, horseback riding, hand-spinning wool, knitting, art, and interior design.
+I am an empty nester who enjoys the Brevard area with my husband who is an Emeritus Professor at Brevard College.
+My favorites are waterfall exploring, hiking, trail riding my horse, hand-spinning wool, knitting, natural soap-making, and interior design.
 This area provides plenty of nature, people and resources to help you explore.
 It doesn’t get any better than this!

 We love the pastoral setting, but really fell in love with the unique barn-wood interior and original beams throughout this home converted barn.
 Interior design is one of my passions, so furnishing the home was super fun.
 Living on the farm, we love the area and are happy to share it with our guests.

 We purchased the farm in 2011 when it was in foreclosure and sadly neglected.
 The pastures were overgrown with heavily thorned multiflora roses up to 10′ tall.
 Several bush hoggings and a flock of sheep later, the pastures are a beautiful mix of fescue grass, various clovers, rasberries, blackberries, queen anne’s lace, and other natural wildflowers that feed our animals and attract many species of flora and fauna.
 Wild turkey, deer, white squirrels, pileated woodpeckers, red-shoulder hawks and many more animals can be seen here.
 The barn house required updating of electrical, plumbing, heating, and structural systems.
 Light fixtures and bath fixtures were replaced including new countertops and Kohler sinks and faucets.
 All new appliances, new porch ceiling and railing, and the list goes on!
 Outdoors, some dilapidated structures were demolished, new pasture animal watering systems were dug in and some new fencing and gates installed.
 Next came the new barn and finally our new house at the end of the drive!